 I can only guess at how things are where you are–either a heavenly paradise or a deep void or something else entirely that our small, living, human brains cannot even conjure up.
 I hope from wherever you are and whatever your reality now is that you can see what goes on in the life you left behind—well, the good things, anyway.
 But if you can’t (and, yes, I think you can), let me fill you in.

 Your two daughters have grown into amazing young women.
 When you left them, they were just fifteen and a day shy of fourteen years old.
-They were just beginning high school, a time no parent should miss, a time in which no daughter should be without her mother, but left you did by no fault of your own.
-No matter how hard you clawed at this world, grasping at branches that turned into twigs, reaching for crevices in boulders that crumbled at your fingertips, you could not stay here.
-A bigger mission, I’d like to think, awaited you on the other side, something so amazing that we could never quite understand the why of it, but it needed to happen even if it meant separating you from the only love you knew.
+They were at the beginning of high school, a time no parent should miss, a time in which no daughter should be without her mother, but left you did by no fault of your own.
+No matter how hard you clawed at this world, grasping at branches that turned into rootless twigs, reaching for crevices in boulders that crumbled at your fingertips, you could not stay here.
+A bigger mission, I’d like to think, awaited you on the other side, something so amazing that we could never quite understand the why of it, but it needed to happen even if it meant separating you from the only loves you knew.

 Your husband is plugging away at work, missing you terribly, and looking forward to the day when the pain won’t be so bad.
 As hard as he fought to keep you here, he is trying at least that hard to forge a new life without you.

 And the rest of us?
 I, for one, don’t go a single day without thinking of you.
 You were such a huge part of my life, and you continue to fill my thoughts.
 I think of the good times we had, like shooting the breeze while cracking crab legs at a buffet, and the difficult ones too, seeing you endure another demoralizing chemo treatment, listening to you describe how you could literally feel your life slipping away from you, “like my energy is leaving my body,” you’d say.
 And I knew just what you meant.